popdemtech/smartsite/walkthrough/2_Basics/7_1_click_tracker.md

 A response handler must be written within the front-end JavaScript to process the response.

 The `fetch` call resolves to a `Response` interface that represents the response to a request.
-The `json()` method on this interface returns a promise of the result of parsing the response body into JSON.
-We'll want to access the `timesClicked` property we set on the response body.
+The `json()` method on this interface returns a Promise of the result of parsing the response body into JSON.
+We want to access the `totalClicks` property on the response body.

 <div class="filename">views/click-tracker.liquid</div>